Elizabeth J Walker is a teacher and writer with many years of experience in living ‘off the grid’.

 Crisis management at events gave Elizabeth direct experience of how situations can develop and plans must be adapted.
 She became involved with the local Town Council’s emergency planners, where she realised that many of the key elements for a resilient community were not in place.

 Working with colleague Linda Benfield, they set about analysing the complex interaction of resources, networks and barriers involved in achieving community resilience.
 Surrounded by flow charts and spider diagrams, they had a sudden inspiration and reinvented the wheel.
-Using this Resilience Wheel concept, Elizabeth wrote a training manual for their event volunteers, which evolved into the Resilience Handbook.
+Using this Resilience Wheel concept, Elizabeth wrote a training manual for their event volunteers, which evolved into the Handbook of Practical Resilience.